News & Resources

 Join the African American Regional Educational Alliances for another Summit of action-driven problem-solving, as we come together over crucial challenges.
 Read more

-The 20th Annual African American Student Achievement and Excellence Awards take place on June 9th 2024.
+The 21st Annual African American Student Achievement and Excellence Awards will return to Chabot College Sunday May 18th, 2025.
 Read more

 Join the African American Regional Educational Alliances for another Summit of action-driven problem-solving, as we come together over crucial challenges.
 Read more

-The 20th Annual African American Student Achievement and Excellence Awards take place on June 9th 2024.
+The 21st Annual African American Student Achievement and Excellence Awards will return to Chabot College Sunday May 18th, 2025.
 Read more

 According to Ed Trust in the "State of Education for African American Students":